 Peter is a Fellow of the Royal Society of Literature, the Royal Historical Society, the Royal Asiatic Society, the Royal Anthropological Society, the Royal Geographic Society and the Royal Society of Arts.
 He is Director of the Oxford Centre for Byzantine Research and Senior Research Fellow at Worcester College, Oxford.
-He is a special advisor at the UN and a senior advisor to the World Bank on transport corridors.
+He is a special advisor at the UN and a senior advisor to the World Bank.

 Photo courtesy of Johnny Ring